lextechx/lextechx/README.md

 - 🔭 Currently working on IAC with a Terraform focus in the AWS platform
 - 🌱 Learning ML/AI skills in AWS
-- ⚡ Fun fact: yoga instructor and jujitsu blue belt
+- ⚡ Fun fact: yoga instructor and jiu jitsu blue belt